Raising kids in Hong Kong is an amazing experience.

 There are challenges to life with kids in Hong Kong, for sure.
 With crowded streets and the general expense of life, you have to always be on your toes.

-That’s why we’ve put this guide together to raise kids in Hong Kong.
+That’s why we’ve put this guide together for raising kids in Hong Kong.
 We want to cut down your trawling through the streets and keep some money in your pocket.

 - The best places to buy school textbooks

-- How to throw the best kids birthday party in Hong Kong
+- How to throw an inexpensive kids birthday party in Hong Kong

-- Where to go for arts and crafts supplies for kids in Hong Kong
+- Where to go for arts and crafts supplies in Hong Kong

 - The best kids clothing stores